kostia-lev/react-img-fallback/README.md

-# Getting Started with Create React App
+# React image with fallback

+In case image link is not valid, this component uses customizable fallback image.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).